BitCANN/bitcann-contracts/README.md

 #### Bid

-The bid contract allows anyone to bid on a active auction by allowing restricted manupulation of auctionNFT.
+The bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
 It updates the bid amount and the pkh in the nftCommitment.
 The only condition is that the new Bid amount must be at least 5% higher.

 Transaction Structure:
 | # | Inputs | Outputs |